sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

 .. note::

-    The equal sign ``=`` assigns the lhs variable to the rhs value.
+    The equal sign ``=`` operator performs variable assignment.  ``score=4`` results in the value 4 being copied into the memory location for variable score.

 |CodingEx| **Coding Exercise:**

-.. activecode:: lcdv2
+.. activecode:: lcdv2a
    :language: java
    :autograde: unittest